paul-ollis/vim-vpe/docs/guide/scratch-buffers.rst

     |                    |                          |                    |
     `--------------------'                          `--------------------'

-A `ScratchBuffer` has its attributes set to prevent modification.
-The
-|modifiable| method provides a context manager that makes it easy to update the
+A `ScratchBuffer` has its attributes set to prevent direct user modification of the contents.
+The |modifiable| method provides a context manager that makes it easy to update the buffer contents programatically.
-buffer contents.
 For example to add a line, just do:

 .. code-block:: py